Privacy Policy

 We reserve the right to change our privacy policy if this becomes necessary due to new technologies.
 Please ensure that you have the latest version.
 If fundamental changes are made to this privacy policy, we will announce them on our website.

-All interested parties and visitors to our website can contact us regarding data protection issues at:
+All interested parties and visitors to our website can contact us with any data protection questions at:

 Mr Christian Volkmer